Unity-Technologies/obstacle-tower-env/README.md

 ### Reference Paper

-To learn more, read our AAAI Workshop paper:
+To learn more, please read our AAAI Workshop paper:

 [**The Obstacle Tower: A Generalization Challenge in Vision, Control, and Planning**](https://storage.googleapis.com/obstacle-tower-build/Obstacle_Tower_Paper_Final.pdf).